 Another walk, just a short drive from Falkland is the Bunnet Stane.
 As a walk in it’s own right it only takes about twenty to thirty minutes (each way), with a small up hill pull but can also be the start of a longer, more energetic walk up West Lomond.

 The actual Bunnet Stane (Bonnet Stone) measures around 20ft by 10ft of calciferous sandstone and is the result of sand, ice and weather erosion.
-It’s a curious thing and I’m inclined to think that it looks like a dragon’s head from Game of Thrones but I know fellow blogger and friend Sam, over at Scotland with the Wee White Dug, thinks it resembles roadrunner.
+It’s a curious thing and I’m inclined to think that it looks like a dragon’s head from Game of Thrones but I know some that think it resembles roadrunner.
 Either way, you should go and check it out and let me know what you see.

 We didn’t get to show our visitors all of these things but they loved visiting Falkand.
 This post gives you just a small taste of what is available in such a wee village and there really is something for everyone.
 I love that it’s not too far from home for us and we get to discover new walks all the time.
 Have you been to Falkland?
 Let me know what your favourite part was.